dimitrisgiannak/Chatroom-Python/README.md

 # Features

-First time entering the chatroom the client send a request to join it./n Each time a client wants to send a message the server must give him a token to do so.
+First time entering the chatroom the client send a request to join it.  <br />
+Each time a client wants to send a message the server must give him a token to do so.

 # How to use